What are Boundaries

 The phase in a narcissistic relationship when the narcissist suddenly and coldly ends the relationship or pushes the victim away.
 The discard can be devastating for the victim, leaving them feeling abandoned and confused.

-Emotional Abuse
+What is Emotional Abuse

 A form of abuse where the perpetrator manipulates, humiliates, or controls their victim through emotional means.
 Emotional abuse can include criticism, gaslighting, devaluation, and withholding affection.

-Emotional Freedom Technique (EFT)
+What is the Emotional Freedom Technique (EFT)

 Also known as "tapping," EFT is a form of alternative therapy that involves tapping on specific acupuncture points while focusing on negative emotions.
 It helps survivors release emotional pain and trauma stored in the body.